SebastianKlasa/javaExercisesFull/5. prisonDBApp/readme.md

 ## General information
 PrisonDatabaseManager. <br/>
 Class DatabaseController should be corrected.
-Elements finding is created in JDBC.
+Elements finding is created in JPQL.

 ### Description:
 Application designed to managing prison database.
 This application has limited functionality.
 It lets to managing prison cells and sectors.